 - review exams from the previous semesters

-How can I meet with a math tutor?
+How do you meet with a math tutor?

-Math tutors are available on a drop-in basis which means all you need to do is show up during the sessions listed below and a tutor will be waiting to assist you individually or in a small group.
+All you need to do is show up during our operating hours and a tutor will be waiting to assist you individually or in a small group.
 Math tutors do not provide tutoring for classes beyond Math 251.
-For help with these courses, visit the Math Department’s undergraduate Courses page and select the Fall 2013 private tutoring link near the bottom of the page.
+For help with these courses, visit the Math Department's Undergraduate Courses page and select the Spring 2014 private tutoring link near the bottom of the page.

 How can I provide an evaluation of the math or statistics tutor who helped me?